Developing Independent, Expressive Young Musicians from the Inside Out

 A Music Learning Theory (MLT) approach to piano

-How a child begins their piano studies will directly impact their relationship to music and any instrument for life.
-At Song’s Keys, students will be given the essential tools to learn music the way children naturally learn in order to meaningfully understand what they hear, sing and play.
+How a child begins their piano studies will shape their relationship to music and any instrument for life.
+At Song’s Keys, students will be given the essential tools to ensure that music is understood and felt; to approach the piano with creativity, audiation and meaningful expression.

 Goals + Skills of MLT-Informed Beginning Piano